Qua-bird n. means: The American night heron. See under Night.

 bird means: Woman/girl. e.g. "Me and my bird", "Take a look at those birds over there".
 Hence 'chick'.

 Z−BIRD means: Z−bird is American slang for a failure, someone who never achieves anything.

 Kiwi bird means: A native (almost extinct ) bird of New Zealand

 bird means: pron. beud (London); burd (Scotland) n woman.
 Well, not really.
 Bird is used by blokes looking upon the fairer sex with a slightly more carnal eye.
 Its not quite at the stage of treating women as objects but the implication is certainly there: I shagged some random bird last night (a popular usage), or: Hey, Andy, I think those birds over there are looking at us.
 Youd never describe your grandmother as a bird.
 Its popular in Scotland to refer to ones girlfriend as ma burd but do it in front of her and youll be choking teeth.
 About the only thing worse would be to call her ma bint, which will warrant a foot in the testicles and a loose tongue concerning your sexual prowess.
 The word itself is derived from the Old Norse word for woman, and the closest American English equivalent would probably be chick.

 DO THE BIRD CIRCUIT means: Do the bird circuit is American homosexual slang for visiting a succession of bars seeking out the most attractive men.

-COME OUT means: Come out is slang for to reveal oneself as a homosexual.
+FALL OUT means: Fall out is slang for to fail, blunder, slip up.

 Tags: Slang Meaning of Qua-bird.
 The slang definition of Qua-bird.
 Did you find the slang meaning/definition of Qua-bird?
 Please, add a definition of Qua-bird if you did not find one from a search of Qua-bird.